ahuckenbeck/zabbix-MSTeams-alertscript/README.md

 -------
 Assuming that you have set a valid Teams web-hook URL within your "teams.sh" file, you can execute the script manually (as opposed to via Zabbix) from Bash on a terminal:

-	$ bash teams.sh 'PROBLEM' 'Oh no!
-Something is wrong!'
+	$ bash teams.sh 'PROBLEM: This is just a test' 'Oh no!
+Nothing is wrong!'

 More Information
 ----------------